amasandy/Checkout-Experience-iOS/README.md

 Paste the following snippet into the text field:
 `bash "${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/AmadeusCheckout.framework/strip-frameworks.sh"`

-If you are working on a Objective-C project, you may need to set *Always Embed Swift Standard Libraries* to *Yes* in your target build settings.
+If you are working on an Objective-C project, you may need to set *Always Embed Swift Standard Libraries* to *Yes* in your target build settings.

 ## Plugins